 Not a lot of people know that shock and fear can be the cause of a rabbit’s untimely demise.
 Extreme terror or fear can be overwhelming to a rabbit’s state of mind and be the cause of heart attacks.
-Rabbits are easily frightened by loud noises such as dogs barking or cats meowing or even shrieking.
+In addition, rabbits are easily frightened by loud noises such as dogs barking, cats meowing, or even shrieking.

 While this only happens in rare cases, those incidents can mean life or death for rabbits.
-Despite the fact that it does not occur often, it still happens nonetheless.
+Even though it does not occur often, it still happens.

 How to confirm if the rabbit is dead

-Solving this problem begins with answering the most important question of all.
-Obviously, anybody would assume that a rabbit that is still and limp, as well as perhaps discolored, has died.
-Many rabbits, on the other hand, may deceive us into thinking they are dead when they are not.
+Solving this problem begins with answering the most critical question of all.
+Of course, anybody would assume that a rabbit that is still and limp, as well as perhaps discolored, has died.
+But, on the other hand, many rabbits may deceive us into thinking they are dead when they are not.

 When is a stationary rabbit not considered dead?
 A variety of circumstances have resulted in rabbits resurrecting.
-Rabbits may fall into a state of hibernation that resembles death when temperatures drop below freezing.
+Rabbits may fall into a hibernation state resembling death when temperatures drop below freezing.

-Rabbits that seem to be dead may in fact be ill with a severe illness.
-Unless the rabbit is domesticated, do not approach it.
+Rabbits that seem dead may be ill with a severe illness.
+Unless the rabbit is tame, do not approach it.
 Don’t try to save the animal yourself; take it to the veterinarian instead.
 If you have a pet rabbit, you may want to seek advice from a rabbit expert in your area.